pstolarz/CoopThreads/README.md

 `CoopThreads` is a lightweight, platform agnostic cooperative threads library with round-robin scheduler.
-The library is intended to be used on resource constrained platforms (e.g. 8-bit AVR) where using fully-fledge RTOS would be problematic.
+The library is intended to be used on resource constrained platforms (e.g. 8-bit AVR) where using fully-fledged RTOS would be problematic.

 The library has been tested on the following platforms: